voda/DateInput/readme.md

 Form component for selecting date and time values.

 In PHP this addon works with DateTime objects, in the browser it uses jqueryUI calendar with timepicker addon.
-Look at some exmaples at the [demo page](http://date-input.vodacek.eu/).
+Look at some examples at the [demo page](http://date-input.vodacek.eu/).

 JS dependencies